Top 10 Missionary Schools to Attend

 This global missionary training school is affiliated with Youth with a Mission (also known as YWAM).
 While it’s not accredited like some other missionary schools, University of the Nations still offers undergraduate degrees in a range of vocations.
 Within the Biblical Studies degree, students can pursue an emphasis in missions or missions/intercultural studies.
 Nursing and health care degrees are also a possibility.
 University of the Nations emphasizes hands-on ministry experience, and its relationship with YWAM provide a deep supply of resources and cultural opportunities.
 Students also get the experience of raising their own support for international trips.

-Basically, Reach provides on-the-job training for missionaries.
-This is a 5 to 6-month program, which is part of Operation Mobilization’s ongoing mission efforts that immerses students in an international culture.
+Basically, OM provides on-the-job training for missionaries.
+This is a 1 to 2-year program, which is part of Operation Mobilization’s ongoing mission efforts that immerses students in an international culture.
 Like some other training programs, this missionary education program emphasizes practical experience rather than classroom learning.
-As a result, the biblical and theological training should be gained in another setting.
-But Reach could be a good starting point for someone interested in missions, or it could be integrated into a larger education strategy that includes another missionary school.
+As a result, the Biblical and theological training should be gained in another setting.
+But OM could be a good starting point for someone interested in missions, or it could be integrated into a larger education strategy that includes another missionary school.

 You also should think about things like a school or organization’s doctrinal stance and philosophy of missions.
 If an institution’s beliefs don’t align with your convictions, you need to steer clear of that missionary school or program and consider another possibility.